 See also below:

-- From Growth to Overshoot & Collapse
+- Response to this same critic that illustrates the dynamics of From Growth to Overshoot & Collapse

 Libertarians recast the very real structure, the "tragedy of the commons" (Wikipedia entry), as a "fallacy of the commons."